 QIC's enabling legislation is the Queensland Investment Corporation Act 1991 (Qld) (QIC Act).
 QIC is also regulated by the Queensland State Government legislation pertaining to GOCs, the Government Owned Corporations Act 1993 (GOC Act), in addition to the Corporations Act 2001 (Corporations Act).

 QIC does not hold an Australian Financial Services (AFS) licence and certain provisions (including the financial product disclosure provisions) of the Corporations Act do not apply to QIC.
 However, QIC has adopted key compliance and governance policies to operate on a consistent level to that of licensed institutions.
 QIC uses a number of subsidiaries to conduct our investment activities.
-These entities are not exempt from any part of the Corporations Act and, where required, hold AFS licences.
+These entities are not exempt from any part of the Corporations Act.

 QIC is also an approved (by the Irish Central Bank) investment manager, promoter and distributor of Irish Qualifying Investment Fund products and Undertakings for Collective Investment in Transferable Securities products.